 Elevated levels of troponin I and T are common, even in those who are asymptomatic, and are associated with increased long-term risk of ischemic heart disease.
 Myocardial infarction may be defined by a 20% or greater rise in the troponin value, with at least one value above the 99th percentile.
 Hypertension occurs in most patients starting dialysis.
 Management includes control of blood volume, followed by use of adrenergic-blocking drugs, angiotensin-converting enzyme inhibitors, or vasodilating agents.
 Congestive heart failure (CHF) may be caused by hypertension, coronary ischemia, and valvular disease, as well as uremic cardiomyopathy, fluid overload, and arteriovenous (AV) fistulas (high output failure).
 Treatment includes supplemental oxygen, bilevel positive airway pressure, nitrates, angiotensin converting enzyme inhibitors, and possibly furosemide 60 to 100 mg IV, as its pulmonary vasodilator effect may provide relief, even in oliguric patients.
 Preload can be further reduced by inducing diarrhea with sorbitol and with phlebotomy (minimum 150 mL).
 Blood should be collected in a transfusion bag so that it may be transfused back to the patient during subsequent dialysis.
 Hemodialysis (HD) is the definitive treatment.
 Pericarditis in ESRD patients is usually due to worsening uremia.
 Electrocardiographic (ECG) changes typical of acute pericarditis are not always seen.
 Pericardial friction rubs are louder than in most other forms of pericarditis, often palpable, and frequently persist after the metabolic abnormalities have been corrected.
 Uremic pericarditis is treated with intensive dialysis.
 Cardiac tamponade is the most serious complication of uremic pericarditis.
 It presents with changes in mental status, hypotension, or dyspnea.
 An enlarged heart on chest x-ray may suggest the diagnosis, which can be confirmed with echocardiography.
 Hemodynamically significant pericardial effusions require pericardiocentesis under fluoroscopic or ultrasonographic guidance.

 Uremic encephalopathy presents with altered mental status, cognitive defects, memory loss, slurred speech, and asterixis.
 The progressive neurologic symptoms of uremia are the most common indications for initiating HD.
 It should remain a diagnosis of exclusion until structural, vascular, infectious, toxic, and metabolic causes of neurologic dysfunction have been ruled out.
 Peripheral neuropathy, manifested by paresthesias, diminished deep tendon reflexes, impaired vibration sense, muscle wasting, and weakness, occurs in 60% to 100% of patients with ESRD.
 Autonomic dysfunction, characterized by postural dizziness, gastric fullness, bowel dysfunction, reduced sweating, reduced heart rate variability, and baroreceptor control impairment, is common in ESRD patients.
 Stroke is seen in 6% of HD patients, with half of cases being hemorrhagic, typically subdural hematomas.
 Stroke may be caused by cerebrovascular disease, head trauma, bleeding dyscrasias, anticoagulation, excessive ultrafiltration, or hypertension.
-Stroke should be considered in any ESRD patient presenting with ...
+Stroke should be considered in any ESRD ...